Lance McCullers Jr.: 2017

 The Astros assigned McCullers to the starting rotation at the outset of 2017 season.
 From May 6–23, he delivered 22 scoreless innings, which among Astros pitchers, was the longest scoreless inning streak since Roy Oswalt completed 32 from August 27 through September 11, 2008.
 In that same span, McCullers also became the first Astros pitcher since Nolan Ryan in 1984 to allow no earned runs over at least five innings pitched in each of four consecutive appearances.

 For the month of May, McCullers won his first American League (AL) Pitcher of the Month Award.
 He was credited with a 4–0 record over six starts.
 He permitted an AL-leading 0.99 earned run average (ERA), 21 hits, and a .164 batting average against (BAA) with 37 strikeouts.
 He also ranked second in wins, third in BAA, and tied for fifth in strikeouts.

 The Astros placed McCullers on the disabled list (DL) due to a back injury, and he returned on June 24.
 He was selected to the All-Star Game, finishing the first half of the season with a record of 7–2 and 106 strikeouts.
 With a recurring back injury, McCullers returned to the DL after July 30, after posting a 7.45 ERA and 1–5 record in between DL stints.

 On October 21, 2017, McCullers pitched four scoreless innings in relief and earned his first career save in a 4–0 win over the New York Yankees in Game 7 of the ALCS.
 This sent the Astros to their first World Series since 2005 to face the Los Angeles Dodgers.
 In a key moment in this game, after losing command and walking a batter, he threw 24 consecutive curveballs to retire the last six Yankees in a row.
 In the World Series, McCullers drew the start in Game 3 and again in Game 7.
 The Astros won the Series in the seventh game for the first title in franchise history.
-In 2020, it was revealed in the Houston Astros sign stealing scandal that the Astros had cheated during their 2017 championship season.